-- 11.1 This application to erect a single storey extension to the rear of no.7 Woodfield Avenue has been assessed against relevant policies in the development plan as listed in the policy section of the report, the National Planning Policy Framework and other material considerations. - 11.2 The proposed rear extension, due to the excessive 6m projection when considered with the existing extension, together with its position close to the common boundary with the adjoining no.5 Woodfield Avenue, would form an oppressive and overbearing relationship in terms of the amenities of the occupiers of the adjoining property.
-As such it would be detrimental to residential amenity and contrary to policies D2 and BE14 of the Kirklees UDP and guidance given in the NPPF.

-11.3 The NPPF has introduced a presumption in favour of sustainable development.
+- 11.1 This application to erect a single storey extension to the rear of no.7 Woodfield Avenue has been assessed against relevant policies in the development plan as listed in the policy section of the report, the National Planning Policy Framework and other material considerations including the relevant emerging policies with the PDLP. - 11.2 The NPPF has introduced a presumption in favour of sustainable development.
 The policies set out in the NPPF taken as a whole constitute the Government's view of what sustainable development means in practice.
 This application has been assessed against relevant policies in the development plan and other material considerations.
-It is considered that the development proposals do not accord with the development plan and the adverse impacts of granting permission would significantly and demonstrably outweigh any benefits of the development when assessed against policies in the NPPF and other material consideration.
-Recommendation is therefore to refuse the application.